Raspberry Liqueur Bundt Truffles

 Put the 60% cacao chocolate in a large bowl and set aside.
 In a small sauce pan, melt butter until it begins to bubble slightly.
 Add the heavy cream and liqueur.
 Cook over low heat for another 1-2 minutes, stirring constantly.
 Remove from heat and pour over the dark chocolate pieces.
 Let sit without stirring for a couple minutes then stir to blend the remaining chocolate.
 Mix in raspberry jam, stirring to combine well.
 Let the chocolate chill in the refrigerator for 1-2 hours before using.

 Melt candy coating according to instructions on package, along with the melted coconut oil.
 Spoon about 2 teaspoons of the melted coating into each well and roll the pan pushing the coating up the sides, working quickly.
-Chill pan in the refrigerator for 10 minutes.
-Once coating has set, spoon 1-2 teaspoons of the filling in each well pushing it down gently.
-Refrigerate another 15 minutes then add another 2 teaspoons of melted coating to the top of each.
-Refrigerate another 15 minutes before inverting pan on a cooling rack.
+Chill pan in the freezer for 10 minutes.
+Once coating has set, spoon 1-2 teaspoons of the cooled filling in each well pushing it down gently.
+Place in freezer for another 15 minutes then add another 2 teaspoons of melted coating to the top of each.
+Freeze for another 15 minutes or until completely solid before inverting pan on a cooling rack.
 Repeat with remaining ingredients.
 Makes about 18 Bundt truffles.